 Instead of sending tax money overseas to buoy struggling governments and economies, U.S. residents should be offered tax incentives for donating to companies that provide micro loans directly to the citizens of third world countries.

-Once you're done developing a thesis statement that supports the type of essay your writing and the purpose of the essay, you're ready to get started on your introduction.
+Once you're done developing a thesis statement that supports the type of essay you're writing and the purpose of the essay, you're ready to get started on your introduction.

 The introduction is the first paragraph of the essay.
 It introduces the reader to the idea that the essay will address.
 It is also intended to capture the reader's attention and interest.
 The first sentence of the introduction paragraph should be as captivating and interesting as possible.
 The sentences that follow should clarify your opening statement.
 Conclude the introduction paragraph with your thesis statement.